ltornyi/nx-ng-mfe/README.md

   nx run remote1:serve --liveReload=false
   nx run host:serve --liveReload=false

 When you navigate to the /remote1 route, the remote application will be consumed.
+You can simply build and run both microfrontends by

+  nx run host:serve-mfe --liveReload=false

+## Styling issues

+Style defined on the global stylesheet of the remote are not served when the host consumes the remote.
+See solution/workaround here: https://stackoverflow.com/questions/67633345/serving-styles-and-assets-with-webpack-5-module-federation